mumtahinaaa/VisDrone_YOLO_humancar/README.md

 | Motor | 56.4% | 61.8% | 56.5% |
 | **Overall** | **47.8%** | **58.9%** | **47.2%** |

-Car detection came out exceptionally strong at 84.3% mAP, which makes sense given cars are the most represented class.
-Human detection (pedestrian + people combined) sits around 50%, which is reasonable for such a challenging aerial dataset.
+Car detection showed very good metric with 84.3% mAP, which makes sense as cars are the most represented class here.
+Human detection (pedestrian+people combined) has around 50% mAP, which is reasonable for such a challenging aerial dataset.
 Inference runs at approximately 169 FPS, making it well-suited for real-time applications.
 All metrics were extracted directly from the model output rather than hardcoded.
-Confusion matrix, PR curve, F1 curve saved from training run.
+Confusion matrix, PR curve, F1 curve saved from training run and attached to the outputs_pics folder.

 ## Sample Outputs